bengtssonpalme/MPBIO-BBT045-2025/homework1.md

 * If the files are in the compressed format (`.gz`), remember to **decompress** them (`gzip -d`) before starting the exercises.
 * *Task 1* and *task 2* will use the same data as the tutorial.
+* For *task 3* you will download a new dataset.
+If wget isn’t working, you can copy the file from `/cephyr/NOBACKUP/groups/bbt045_2025/Resources/Unix/`
 * You can do this homework in the same directory where you did the tutorial or you can create a new directory in `/cephyr/users/your_username/Vera/`.

 ## Tasks: